 - If you own a business or are self-employed, you can establish your own Simplified Employee Pension plan (SEP) or SIMPLE IRA.Contribution limits are higher than with an IRA.

 - Annuities, whole life insurance policies, and nonqualified deferred compensation plans are other tools used by many individuals and families to save money for retirement.

 A financial advisor can help you choose the right vehicles for you and your family.

 Often the best way to save for a long-term financial goal like retirement is to have a certain amount of money automatically transferred into your retirement savings account on a regular basis, such as monthly.
 This strategy, which is known as dollar-cost averaging, makes it easier to be disciplined in your retirement saving and investing efforts.

 How much should you save for retirement each month?
 An advisor can help you determine what you need to save to meet your retirement income goals.
 With compounding returns, every dollar you save and invest today could be multiplied exponentially by the time you're ready to retire.
 The most important thing is to establish discipline and stick with it!

-If you've been putting off saving for retirement because it seems too intimidating, break the process down into small steps instead of getting hung up on a big number that seems unattainable.
-When you are ready to get started on what will hopefully be a successful retirement saving journey, Synovus is here to help.
-Give us a call or stop by your local branch to talk with a financial advisor.
+If you've been putting off saving for retirement because it seems too intimidating, break the process down into these small steps instead of getting hung up on a big number that seems unattainable.
+When you're ready to get started on what will hopefully be a successful retirement saving journey, Synovus is here to help.
+Give us a call at 1-888-SYNOVUS (1-888-796-6887) and we'll be happy to connect you with a financial advisor near you.